grey-cat-1908/grey-cat-1908/README.md

 I enjoy studying and I believe it will help me achieve all my goals. <br>
 I think I am good at Informatics, Economy and [Maths](https://www.thesaurus.com/e/grammar/math-vs-maths/#:~:text=Math%20is%20the%20preferred%20term,places%20while%20maths%20was%20elsewhere.) <br>
-Also I am interested in Geography and Astronomy. <br>
+Also I am interested in Geography and Physics. <br>

 <strong>My main goal is to make our world a much better, safer and easier place for everyone.</strong><br>